 This time he went all out.
 The spruce dory was 22′ long, 7′ wide, with a mainsail and a jib and a comfortable cabin with a cot.
 It was loaded down with 80 gallons of fresh water, enough tinned food to last for 100 days, two bars of soap, a compass, maritime charts obtained from the US Weather Bureau, and a revolver.

 Because the new Dauntless was under 5 tons, Sparks was able to circumvent federal regulations that would apply to larger vessels.
-He no longer needed to prove he could navigate, file a manifest, or get official approval to leave port.
+He no longer needed to prove he could navigate, file a manifest with local authorities, or get official approval to leave the harbor.

 The Dauntless was ready by the beginning of December, but Sparks was in no hurry to leave.
 First, he thought it would be disrespectful to sail before Christmas.
 And second, he had apparently been getting cold feet, so he wrote to his father back in Peru to get his blessing.
 Which apparently arrived as the new year dawned.